SchweizerischeBundesbahnen/api-principles/eventdriven/platforms.md

 `{application-abbreviation}.{application-specific}`

 - {application-abbreviation}:\
-[a-z0-9-]+ (Sequence of:lower case,numbers, dashes). **Important:** For internal applications, use one of the documented names or aliases according to the EADB.
+[a-z0-9-]+ (Sequence of:lower case,numbers, dashes). **Important:** For internal applications, use one of the documented names or aliases according to the EA Repository.
 - {application-specific}:\
 [a-z0-9-.]
 (Sequence of:lower case, numbers, dashes, periods)